 The Santa Ynez Mountains form a verdant backdrop behind Santa Barbara.
 One of the highest summits in the range is Montecito Peak, which offers sensational views over the coastal cities below and the Pacific Ocean beyond.
 The 3,214-foot peak can be reached via a demanding 7.1-mile round trip hike with 2,450 feet of elevation change.
 It is quite a trek, but the ever-expanding ocean views will keep you motivated along the way.

 The hike begins at the bottom of Cold Springs Trail in a cozy canyon in a corner of Montecito, California.
 The heavily shaded trail enters Los Padres National Forest and follows the right bank of Cold Springs Creek.
 After a quarter-mile, the trail passes a bench and a junction with West Fork Trail, which breaks off to the left across the creek toward destinations like Tangerine Falls.
 For Montecito Peak, continue straight up the trail, tackling a string of switchbacks up an oak-shaded slope.

 Cold Springs Creek

 Two thirds of a mile from the start, Cold Springs Trail has its first creek crossing.
 On the opposite bank, the trail turns sharply to the left past low-lying vinca before swinging back around to the right.
-After another quarter mile, the trail crosses the creek again (further upstream), coming to a junction on the other side.
+After another quarter mile, the trail crosses the creek again (farther upstream), coming to a junction on the other side.
 Stay to the right to continue up Cold Springs Trail.
 The trail angles east and then south, wrapping higher up the canyon wall past a couple seasonal (usually dry) streams.